andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 Teacher said that these functions are builded with a function that return only **one** component (in all cases show to us was the component <View>...</View>).
 If you return more than 1 external component you will have an error as result.
 Example (**wrong**):

 ![more than 1 external components](images/more-than-one-external-component.png)

+# Styles

+Teacher explained that the styles can be inline or not inline.
+Inline uses two brackets ("{{") to declare and not inline only one ("{").